 Bowen began her union career when an assignment as a VISTA volunteer turned into an effort to organize 800 tobacco pickers in the Connecticut River Valley.
 She also spent several years as a community organizer.

 In addition to her position as an AFT vice president, Bowen is a member of the NYSUT board of directors and the executive board of the New York City Central Labor Council.

-Michael Fabricant is Treasurer of the Professional Staff Congress.
-Since his election six years ago, he has continued his work as executive officer of the Ph.D.
-Program in Social Welfare.
-In his role as treasurer Mike has been involved in every aspect of both assembling and reporting on the PSC budget.
-Equally important, he has played a leadership role in developing the PSC’s contract and budget campaigns.
+Michael Fabricant is First Vice President of the Professional Staff Congress.
 Part of Mike’s role as a principal officer has focused on creating and building an organizing department that evolves membership networks and power to enhance the quality of working and learning conditions at CUNY.
 Equally important, Mike has been the PSC representative to the AFT organizing committee.
 This committee is focused on new membership organizing and advancing a public education agenda nationally.